s-lisovenko/siyisdk/README.md

 # Siyi Camera API

 The Siyi Camera API based on Qt.
 It allows you to control and interact with Siyi cameras and gimbals.
-It provides functionality to control gimbal angles, camera modes, take pictures, start/stop video recording, and zoom operations.
+It provides functionality to control gimbal angles, camera modes, take pictures, start/stop video recording, zoom operations etc.

 ## Example